gesellix/pipeline-with-gradle-and-docker/articles/part4.md

 Please read the [introductury post](http://blog-it.hypoport.de/2014/07/25/a-continuous-deployment-pipeline-with-gradle-and-docker/) to learn about the other articles and the overall context of our deployment pipeline.

+This article contains both an introduction to contract testing, and our individual implementation of contract testers.
+If you're new to the contract testing concept, just read on.
+If you're already familiar to the overall concept and want to start with our code, you can skip to the [Contract Test Orchestration](#contract-test-orchestration) section.

 # What are Contract Tests?

 The comprehensive overview on [Testing Strategies in a Microservice Architecture](http://martinfowler.com/articles/microservice-testing/) introduces [contract testing](http://martinfowler.com/articles/microservice-testing/#testing-contract-introduction) as complementary method to increase test coverage: